CUQI-DTU/CUQIpy/docs/user/getting_started.rst

 Prerequisites
 -------------

-You need to have Python installed on your system.
-We recommend python via the anaconda distribution:
+CUQIpy is python package.
+To install it, you need to have Python installed.
+We recommend installing python via the anaconda distribution:

-- |Anaconda|
+- |Anaconda|.

 .. |Anaconda| raw:: html

    <a href="https://www.anaconda.com/products/distribution" target="_blank">Anaconda distribution</a>

-Anaconda provides many useful libraries and makes it easy to run CUQIpy using the pre-installed jupyter notebook app.
-In addition, CUQIpy plugins often require 3rd party libraries that can most easily be installed via anaconda.
+Anaconda comes with many useful python libraries pre-installed and makes it easy to run CUQIpy code via the jupyter notebook app.
+In addition, CUQIpy plugins often require 3rd party libraries that can most easily be installed through anaconda.

 .. _install: